information technology services

 Some suggestions about what technology to bring to BC:

 - Your laptop.
 Get started with your computer at BC.

 - UL-approved fire and surge protector strip (required by BC's Offices of Fire & Safety and Residential Life)

-- If you decide to bring a TV, you will need a Roku streaming device to connect to Xfinity on Campus IPTV streaming service and a coaxial cable to plug it in.
+- If you bring a TV, you will need a Roku streaming device to connect to Xfinity on Campus IPTV streaming service and a coaxial cable to plug it in.

 - Backup your important files.
 To make sure you don't lose important files if your computer stops working, you should back up your computer on a regular basis.
 You can use an online service, such as CrashPlan, DropBox, or Carbonite.
 You might also consider purchasing a flashdrive or external hard drive.
-Also remember that BC Google Drive offers students 30 GB of space (combined with BC Gmail) to store files.
+Also, BC Google Drive offers you an unlimited amount of space to store files.

 - Prepare to print.
 Students can print to laser printers in O'Neill Library from anywhere on campus.
 You are given $15 in PrintBucks each semester (equivalent to 500 black and white pages).
 Learn more about printing at BC.

 - If you bring a wireless printer, you will need a USB cable to use it on campus.
 Wireless printers are designed to work in home network environments, and therefore will not work wirelessly on a campus network environment.

 Technology help will be available onsite during move-in.
 Just ask for help when you check in at your residence hall.
 See the hours of operation for the Walk-In Help Desk and Help Center [617-552-HELP (4357)].